konstellation-io/website/content/en/docs/KRE/training/_index.md

 This file will be used to define the public nodes' data contract and should contain the following info:

 - `Request` message: main entrypoint entrance.
-- `GithubInfo` message: Data structure for the Github info.
+- `GithubInfo` message: Data structure for the GitHub info.
 - `DockerhubInfo` message: Data structure for the Dockerhub info.
 - `Response` message: Final response.
-- `Entrypoint` service that enroutes to the first node and returns a `Response` message.
+- `Entrypoint` service that routes to the first node and returns a `Response` message.

 #### internal_nodes.proto

 This second protobuf file defines the data contract for the internal nodes.
 It follows the same approach of the `public_input.proto` file to generate the following resources:

 - `EtlOutput` message: Output of the ETL node.
-- `GithubOutput` message: Output of the Github node.
+- `GithubOutput` message: Output of the GitHub node.

-Keep in mind that in order to properly create the `GithubOutput` message, its necessary to import the `GithubInfo` message from the `public_input.proto` file.
+Keep in mind that in order to properly create the `GithubOutput` message, it's necessary to import the `GithubInfo` message from the `public_input.proto` file.

 Nodes are defined isolated from each other in the `src` directory.